HSAnet/reverse-traceroute/README.md

 is a mandatory argument.

 ```
+sudo augsburg-traceroute-server-v4 [-n MAX_SESSIONS] [-t TIMEOUT_NS] ifname
-sudo augsburg-traceroute-server [-n MAX_SESSIONS] [-t TIMEOUT_NS] ifname
+sudo augsburg-traceroute-server-v6 [-n MAX_SESSIONS] [-t TIMEOUT_NS] ifname
 ```

 ### Examples
-To run the server on the interface eth0, with at most 50.000 sessions and and a session timeout of 5 seconds:
+To run the IPv4 and IPv6 servers on the interface eth0, with at most 50.000 sessions and and a session timeout of 5 seconds:

 ```
+augsburg-traceroute-server-v4 -n 50000 -t 5000000000 eth0
-augsburg-traceroute-server -n 50000 -t 5000000000 eth0
+augsburg-traceroute-server-v6 -n 50000 -t 5000000000 eth0
 ```

 ### Running the server as a service
+This example creates a service for the IPv4 version of the server.
+You can create a similar IPv6 version with minimal adjustments.

-In order to persist the server application across reboots, you can create a systemd service.
+In order to persist the server applications across reboots, you can create a systemd service.
-First you have to create the file `/etc/systemd/system/reverse-traceroute@.service`:
+First you have to create a file `/etc/systemd/system/reverse-traceroute-v4@.service`:

 ```
 [Unit]
-Description=reverse-traceroute
+Description=reverse-traceroute-v4
 After=network-online.target

 [Service]